netdata/netdata/health/README.md

 Netdata supports overriding **templates** with **alarms**.
-For example, when a template is defined for a set of charts, an alarm with exactly the same name attached to the same chart the template matches, will have higher precedence (i.e. netdata will use the alarm on this chart and prevent the template from being applied to it).
+For example, when a template is defined for a set of charts, an alarm with exactly the same name attached to the same chart the template matches, will have higher precedence (i.e. Netdata will use the alarm on this chart and prevent the template from being applied to it).

 ### The format